OmegaAOL/cerulean/README.md

 The project is open-source, but licensed under the GPL3 - any forks will have to credit both me and the project as being the originator of theirs.

 This project is built using Microsoft Visual Studio 2010 and .NET Framework 2.0.
-I am not sure if Microsoft still maintains compilation options for .NET 2, but AFAIK Visual Studio 2017 had the option.
-I am unsure about later versions.
+If you have installed the development kit for NET Framework 2.0/3.5 along with Visual Studio, it should theoretically still work as of Visual Studio 2022.
+If you are unable to build Cerulean:

+- FIRST, redownload the source code (get rid of messed up options from newer Visual Studios reading the solution), enable .NET Framework 2.0 in Windows Features, and download Visual Studio 2010 Express (free) or Professional (paid, or sail the sea), and make sure NET Framework 2.0 is selected in VS2010 Cerulean Project Settings.
+- SECOND, if and ONLY IF you've tried the above and it still doesn't work, file an issue.

 Curl and libcurl are built using Microsoft Visual Studio 2005 (Microsoft VC++ 8)